Depleted uranium hexafluoride: Incidents during transportation

-In August 1984, the freighter MS Mont Louis sank in the English Channel with 30 full and 22 empty DUHF containers on board.
-The 30 containers (type 48-Y) of uranium hexafluoride were recovered, as well as 16 of the 22 empty containers (type 30-B).
+In August 1984, the freighter MS Mont Louis sank in the English Channel with 18 containers of slightly depleted (0.67% 238U) uranium hexafluoride on board, along with enriched and natural UF6.
+The 30 containers (type 48Y) of UF6 were recovered, as well as 16 of the 22 empty containers (type 30B).
 Examination of the 30 containers revealed, in one case, a small leak in the shutoff valve.
 There were 217 samples taken, subjected to 752 different analyses and 146 measurements of dose levels on the containers.
-There was no evidence of leakage of either radioactive (natural or recycled uranium) or physicochemical substances (fluorine or hydrofluoric acid).
+There was no evidence of leakage of either radioactive (natural or recycled uranium) or hazardous chemical substances (fluorine or hydrofluoric acid).
 According to The Washington Post, this incident was not hazardous because the uranium cargo was in its natural state, with an isotope 235U content of 0.72% or less, and only some of it was enriched to 0.9%.